peterpeterparker/web-photo-filter/readme.md

 ### Installation in a Ionic project

-After having installed the library, proceed with following steps
+After having installed the library, proceed with following steps:

 1. In the module you would like to use the component, import and add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas